How patrol officers can prioritize safety during the COVID-19 pandemic

 The global pandemic will require a change of mindset in how you and your agency conduct daily business.
 It is important to limit your chance of catching or spreading the virus to your coworkers, family and the community.
 As law enforcement professionals, we must be available to assist those in need, maintain law and order and, as always, go home safe every day.

-Center for Disease Control and Prevention.
+Centers for Disease Control and Prevention.
 What Law Enforcement Personnel Need to Know about Coronavirus Disease 2019 (COVID-19), March 14, 2020.

-Center for Disease Control and Prevention.
+Centers for Disease Control and Prevention.
 Interim Guidance for Emergency Medical Services (EMS) Systems and 911 Public Safety Answering Points (PSAPs) for COVID-19 in the United States, March 10, 2020.